Lady Gaga Describes Hollywood Stars Being Judged On Looks As ‘Heartbreaking’

-In the wake of celebrities like Kim Kardashian making comments about being “skinny” and twitter comments piling up about celebrity appearances, the obsession with media on looks is not showing any signs of wavering.
+In the wake of celebrities like Kim Kardashian making comments about being “skinny” and Twitter comments piling up about celebrity appearances, the media obsession with looks is not showing any signs of wavering.
 Recently Lady Gaga spoke up about her thoughts on the issue.

 The Artpop creator is currently promoting a movie called A Star Is Born, alongside co-star Bradley Cooper.
-In the movie she is encouraged to change her looks.
+In the movie, she is encouraged to change her looks.

-In a recent interview with Entertainment Weekly the pop diva discussed her own difficulties as an up and coming starlet, being judged on her own looks.
+In a recent interview with Entertainment Weekly the pop diva discussed her own difficulties as an up and coming starlet, and being judged on her own looks.
 She described the experience as heartbreaking and even revealed that people around her attempted to have many of her original songs taken from her and given to more established artists.

 Lady Gaga says she was not receptive to such moves.